angelicadavila/FPGA_MEMORY_HLS/README.md

 # Analytical Model of Memory-Bound Applications Compiled with High Level Synthesis

-This repository includes the data collected from profile and the Jupyter notebooks with the memory model equations proposed, and their application in selected benchmarks.
+This repository includes the data collected from profile and the Jupyter notebooks with the memory model equations proposed.
+In the Aplications a selected benchmarks uses the proposed modele.

+The model was developed usign the Quartus aocl version 18.1

 ### Prerequisites